 Comprehensive HR development consists of different HR disciplines.

-The following are examples of HR disciplines in personnel development that require skills management for implementation.
+The following are examples of HR disciplines in PE that require skills management for implementation.

 1. Skill gap analysis